Cherry Almond Baked Oatmeal, extremely delicious and like a crossover of a Cherry Bakewell tart and Almond Fingers.

 It actually was really filling too, I struggled to eat the whole serving of this Cherry Almond Baked Oatmeal, so next time I think I will divide the mix into 3 and make 3 little versions that I can space out in the day.

 To sweeten I used a mixture of Sukrin:1 and Sukrin Gold ( both natural sweeteners with no aftertaste and my preferred choice when making baked good or wanting to sweeten things).
-Up until my discovering of these, I would just use honey or maple syrup and syn it, as I hate that aftertaste that certain sweeteners can have, but these really taste good.
+Up until my discovering of these, I would just use honey or maple syrup, as I hate that aftertaste that certain sweeteners can have, but these really taste good.
 The Sukrin gold is my fav, as it is pretty close to brown sugar.

 For the cherries, I used frozen dark cherries from Costco, fresh are not available this time of year and these frozen ones taste pretty amazing.
 Then to get that almond flavour I use a little bit of almond extract (you really do not need very much) and then I also sprinkle the top with a few sliced almonds (so good).